Hodan Hassan

-Hodan Hassan (born February 1, 1982) is an American politician serving in the Minnesota House of Representatives since 2019.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Hassan represents District 62A, which includes parts of Minneapolis in Hennepin County, Minnesota.
+Hodan Hassan (born February 1, 1982) is an American politician who served in the Minnesota House of Representatives from 2019 to 2025.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Hassan represented District 62B, which includes parts of Minneapolis in Hennepin County, Minnesota.

 Early life, education, and career

-Hassan immigrated to the United States from Somalia and moved to Minneapolis in 1999.
-She attended Metropolitan State University, graduating with a B.A. in social work, and Augsburg University, graduating with a M.A. in social work.
+Hassan was born in Somalia on February 1, 1982.
+In 1991, the Somali Civil War led Hassan to seek refuge in the Dadaab refugee camp in Kenya.
+Hassan immigrated to the United States in 1999.
+She graduated from Metropolitan State University with a B.A. in social work and from Augsburg University with an M.A. in social work.

 Hassan is a mental health clinician and the executive director for Pathways 2 Prosperity.
 She has worked as a senior clinical social worker for Hennepin County.

 After two of her nieces were badly hurt in an Al-Shabaab terrorist shooting, Hassan became active in fighting extremism in Minnesota and rebuilding trust between Somali Minnesotans and the government.
 In 2015, she visited the White House as part of a Summit on Countering Violent Extremism.
 A youth mentor, Hassan said that fewer job and community opportunities make youth more susceptible to aggressive recruiting.
 She argued for a less punitive approach to a proposed female genital mutilation bill.
-She served as chairwoman of the Somali-American Task Force, which offered feedback to U.S. Attorney Andrew Luger on how to prevent recruitment from terrorist groups.
+She chaired the Somali-American Task Force, which offered feedback to U.S. Attorney Andrew Luger on how to prevent recruitment from terrorist groups.

 Minnesota House of Representatives

-Hassan was elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
+Hassan was elected to the Minnesota House of Representatives in 2018 and reelected in 2020 and 2022.
 She first ran after 19-term incumbent Karen Clark announced she would not seek reelection.
 Hassan won the crowded DFL primary election, defeating future state senator Omar Fateh.
-She was the second Somali-American woman elected to the state legislature, after Ilhan Omar was elected in 2016.
+She was the second Somali-American woman elected to the state legislature, after Ilhan Omar in 2016.

-Hassan chairs the Economic Development Finance and Policy Committee, and sits on the Housing Finance and Policy, Ways and Means, and Workforce Development Finance and Policy Committees.
-In 2020-21 Hassan was vice chair of the Education Policy Committee.
-In 2019-20 she served as an assistant majority leader of the House DFL Caucus.
-Hassan is a member of the House People of Color and Indigenous (POCI) Caucus.
+Hassan chaired the Economic Development Finance and Policy Committee and sat on the Housing Finance and Policy, Ways and Means, and Workforce Development Finance and Policy Committees.
+From 2020 to 2021, she was vice chair of the Education Policy Committee.
+From 2019 to 2020 she served as an assistant majority leader of the House DFL Caucus.
+Hassan was a member of the House People of Color and Indigenous (POCI) Caucus, the United Black Legislative Caucus, and the Black Maternal Health Caucus.

-Hassan introduced the "Increase Teachers of Color Act", which would increase bonuses for hiring out-of-state teachers of color.
-In 2021, 34% of Minnesota students were nonwhite, compared to only 5% of teachers.
-She also introduced a bill that would add a personal finance course to Minnesota high school graduation requirements.
+In February 2024, Hassan announced she would not seek reelection after serving three terms in the Minnesota House, saying she was looking forward to spending more time with her young children.